Can I Take Reishi Mushroom with Vardenafil (Levitra/Staxyn)?

 Patients at Elevated Risk

-Patients with baseline systolic blood pressure below 100 mmHg, those on antihypertensive therapy, and those with autonomic neuropathy face higher risk from any additive vasodilatory combination.
-The 2018 Princeton Consensus (Third Princeton Consensus Conference on Sexual Dysfunction and Cardiac Risk) stratified men by cardiovascular risk before PDE5 inhibitor prescribing; patients in the intermediate or high-risk cardiovascular tier deserve especially careful scrutiny before any supplement-drug combination is approved [10].
+Patients with low baseline blood pressure, antihypertensive therapy, alpha-blocker therapy, or autonomic neuropathy face higher risk from any additive vasodilatory combination.
+The Princeton III Consensus recommends cardiovascular risk assessment in men with erectile dysfunction before sexual activity and ED treatment decisions [9]; patients in higher-risk cardiovascular categories deserve especially careful scrutiny before adding supplement-drug combinations.

 What Is the Bleeding Risk in Practice?

-Reishi's antiplatelet effects are well-established in ex-vivo and animal studies, though large prospective human trials specifically on bleeding endpoints are limited.
-The clinical concern is most relevant in three patient groups: those scheduled for surgery, those on concurrent anticoagulants or antiplatelet drugs, and those with underlying coagulopathies.
+Reishi's antiplatelet effects are supported mainly by experimental and preclinical data, not large prospective human bleeding-endpoint trials.
+The clinical concern is most relevant in three groups: people scheduled for surgery or procedures, people on anticoagulants or antiplatelet drugs, and people with underlying bleeding disorders.

 Evidence for Reishi's Antiplatelet Activity